albertopeam/clean-architecture/README.md

 ### Unit testing
  * Is a method by which individual or sets units of source code are tested to determine whether they are fit for use.
- * When we are doing tests sometimes is needed to have smaller scope to reduce the complexity of the test, then we will need to use test doubles.
+ * When we are doing tests we usually need to have small scopes to reduce the complexity of the test, then we will need to use test doubles.
 A test double is only a collaborator with predefined behaviour that will help us during the testing.
    * Test doubles by [Martin Fowler](https://martinfowler.com/bliki/TestDouble.html):
      * Dummy: not used directly, needed to fill parameters.
      * Fake: it has working implementation, but it provides a shortcut that is not available in production.